 - Academic scholarships depend on your grade point average (GPA) and ACT or SAT test scores (optional).
 Calculate your scholarship award by using our Net Price Calculator.

 - Achievement scholarships recognize your accomplishments and the promise of future achievement at GC.

 - Many students qualify for federal, state and institutional grants based on their family financial situation.
 This is gift aid, so it doesn’t need to be paid back!

 - Next, we offer student loans.

-- First-year students can borrow a maximum of $5,500 in federal loans.
-Perkins loans, parent loans and private loans are also available.
+- First-year students can take advantage of low-interest federal loans.
+Parent loans and private loans are also available.

 - And finally, we add church aid and work-study.